Parliament of India: Incidents

+2001 Parliament Attack

-On 13 December 2001, Indian Parliament was attacked by an Islamic terrorist group.
+On 13 December 2001, the Indian Parliament was attacked by an Islamic terrorist group.
 The perpetrators were Lashkar-e-Taiba (Let) and Jaish-e-Mohammed (JeM) terrorists.
-The attack led to the deaths of five terrorists, six Delhi Police personnel, two Parliament Security Services personnel, and a gardener, which totalled 14 fatalities.
-The incident led to increased tensions between India and Pakistan, resulting in the India–Pakistan standoff.
+The attack led to the deaths of five terrorists, six Delhi Police personnel, two Parliament Security Services personnel, and a gardener, which totaled 14 fatalities.
+The incident led to increased tensions between India and Pakistan, resulting in the 2001-02 India–Pakistan standoff.